Civil and Architectural Engr (CAE)

 Theory and design of prestressed concrete members and structure.
 Applications to both simple and continuous girder and frames subjected to stationary or moving loads.
 Prestressed cylindrical shells.

-Hands-on experience with energy and indoor air quality measurements in buildings including experimental design, data analysis, and experimental statistics.
-Measurements and techniques covered include: thermal performance (e.g., thermal conductivity and resistance, heat flux, and temperature); fluid flows and HVAC characteristics (e.g., velocity, pressure, and airflow); energy performance (e.g., current, voltage, and power draw); whole building diagnostics (e.g., blower door and duct blaster); and indoor air quality (e.g., tracer gas techniques for air exchange, particle measurements, and gas measurements).
+Hands-on experience with energy and indoor environmental quality measurements in buildings including experimental design, data analysis, and experimental statistics.
+Measurements and techniques covered include: thermal performance (e.g., temperature, humidity, and heat flux); fluid flows and HVAC characteristics (e.g., velocity, pressure, and airflow rates); energy performance (e.g., current, voltage, and power draw); whole building diagnostics (e.g., envelope airtightness, ventilation performance, and duct leakage testing); and indoor air quality (e.g., tracer gas techniques, particle measurements, and gas measurements).
 Course combines lectures and field measurements in buildings on campus.

 Concepts and principles of transportation economic analysis, transportation costs and benefits, user and nonuser consequences, needs studies, finance and taxation, methods for evaluation of plans and projects, cost-efficiency, cost-effectiveness, environmental impact assessment, and economic development assessment.